Ultimate Sidney Real Estate Investing Guide for 2026

 Buy and Hold

-When a real estate investor acquires a building and sits on it for a long time, it is thought of as a Buy and Hold investment.
-Their investment return analysis includes renting that property while it’s held to increase their profits.
+When a real estate investor acquires a building and sits on it for a long time, it's considered a Buy and Hold investment.
+Throughout that time the property is used to produce repeating cash flow which increases your revenue.

 Factors to Consider